 After incorporating a GIF into your email marketing campaign, make sure to monitor its effects using analytics tools.
 Doing so will help you tweak and optimize your emails, ensuring that your message gets through to your audience.
 Furthermore, you can also perform some A/B tests to see when is the best time to add animation and when it isn’t.

-Ready to Make an Impression with GIFs in your Email?
+Ready to Make an Impression?

 Animations in your email can help improve the reading experience of your audience only if it’s executed properly.
 However, they only work if the GIF serves a purpose to amplify the message within the email.